Pyotr Pumpur: Interwar period

 From October 1936 to May 1937, he served as a Soviet advisor to the Spanish Republican Air Force during the Spanish Civil War, under the pseudonym "Colonel Julio".
 After arriving in Spain, the initial group of Soviet pilots, which also included Yevgeny Erlykin, Ivan Kopets, and Anton Kovalevsky in addition to Pumpur, flew their first sorties on the obsolete Spanish Republican Nieuport 52s.
 Pumpur led a fighter group of Soviet pilots in the defense of Madrid, flying 250 hours and downing five enemy aircraft.
 For his actions he received the title Hero of the Soviet Union on 4 July 1937, and upon his return Pumpur was promoted directly to Komkor from Kombrig, skipping the rank of Komdiv.
 In October, he became commander of the Air Forces of the Moscow Military District, but was soon transferred to lead the Air Forces of the Special Red Banner Far Eastern Army (VVS OKDVA) in November.
 Pumpur spent several months at the disposal of the chief of the Air Force, and in December 1938 became head of the flight testing station at Aircraft Plant No. 1, later becoming head of the Air Force's Combat Training Directorate.
 During the Winter War, he led a group of instructors for combat training.
 From 1940, Pumpur again commanded the Air Forces of the Moscow Military District.

 Downfall

 Just before the beginning of Operation Barbarossa, the German invasion of the Soviet Union, in June 1941, Pumpur's downfall began.
 The inspection commission of the Air Force discovered a large number of significant issues in the aviation units of the Moscow Military District, and Pumpur, the district air force commander, was blamed for them.
 Among the issues were a lack of combat training and inactivity in organizing airfield construction.
 For "disrupting combat readiness," a 10 May resolution of the Politburo relieved him of command and deprived him of his rank and awards.
-Pumpur was arrested on 31 May and on 13 February 1942 was sentenced to death, charged with participating in a "military conspiracy" and "wrecking".
+Pumpur was arrested on 31 May and on 13 February 1942 was sentenced to death, charged with participating in a "military conspiracy" and "sabotage".
 He was shot on 23 February of that year, and rehabilitated on 25 June 1955.